ncredinburgh/JavaForSmallTeams/tests/600_understand_how_to_use_mocks_and_stubs.md

 Traditional Mocks present a code readability dilemma.
 They define an expected outcome (a *then*), but are also part of the fixture required for the test to execute (a *given*).

-For example with JMock we would write
+For example with JMock we would write:

 ```java
   Mockery context = new Mockery();